Skip to main content

 Back to Insights

-AI Agents vs. Hiring: The Real Cost Comparison for SMEs
+AI Agents vs Hiring: Cost Comparison for Singapore SMEs

 AI Agents Business Strategy AI Business Efficiency Operations

-AI Agents vs. Hiring: The Real Cost Comparison for SMEs
+AI Agents vs Hiring: Cost Comparison for Singapore SMEs

-AI Agents vs. Hiring: The Real Cost Comparison for SMEs
+AI Agents vs. Hiring: The Honest Trade-off for SMEs

 When a small business decides to adopt AI, the first question is usually: should we hire someone or buy a solution?

 It's the wrong framing.
-The real question is: what kind of AI capability do we actually need?
+The real question is: what kind of AI capability do we actually need — and how fast?

 For most SMEs, the answer isn't a full-time AI engineer building custom models.
 It's a set of purpose-built agents that handle specific workflows — research, document processing, monitoring, coordination — 24 hours a day, 7 days a week.

 The salary is just the beginning.
-Here's what a mid-level AI hire actually costs an SME:
+A mid-level AI hire brings a stack of less obvious costs and constraints:

 The hidden risks